 But not only that, he stimulated her to study again.
 That is how Marjolein – after years of hard work – became a Fellow of the Gemmological Association of Great Britain.

-This year she will celebrate 20 years with the Heineken family, which she combines with her other business: personal high-end jewelry, fashion and special-occasion-gifts shopper.
-And now also contributing editor to CF, welcome!
+After celebrating 20 years with the Heineken family, she recently started her new business: personal high-end jewelry, fashion and special-occasion shopper, mvrr.nl

 Marjolein lives outside Amsterdam in a penthouse overlooking the beautiful Dutch countryside, with husband of twenty years Marc and Norwegian forest cat Lola.

 Which age is your favourite time?
 Would you like to go back?